Small Farm Big Life

 Tag @smallfarmbiglife on Instagram and hashtag it #smallfarmbiglife

-If you make this Fruit Salad with Honey Lime Dressing I would love to hear what you think!
-Leave a star rating and a comment below and let me know what fruit combinations you used.
+If you make this Gluten Free Lime Cilantro Pasta Salad I would love to hear what you think!
+Leave a star rating and a comment below and let me know what you served it with.

 Don't forget to save this recipe to your Pinterest boards so you can find it again all summer long!